-I would like to list here a few Links, which I strongly recommend to visit.
+I would like to list here a few webpages, which I strongly recommend to visit.

 QRP clubs